 2. Look for Important Credentials and Experience

 When choosing a therapist, pay attention to their credentials and experience.
 A good pelvic therapist should have either a Doctorate in Physical Therapy (DPT), a Transitional Doctorate of Physical Therapy (tDPT), or a Master’s in Physical Therapy (MPT) with extra training.
+Some certifications to look for include:-

 - Women’s Health Certified Specialist (WCS): Covers a wide range of pelvic health topics, including prolapse and sexual dysfunction.